magicbell/magicbell-swift/README.md

 // Identify the user by its email let user = magicBell.forUser(email: "john@doe.com")

-// Identify the user by its userId let user = magicBell.forUser(userId: "123456789")
+// Identify the user by its external id let user = magicBell.forUser(externalId: "123456789")

-// Identify the user by oth, email and userId let user = magicBell.forUser(email: "john@doe.com", userId: "123456789")
+// Identify the user by oth, email and external id let user = magicBell.forUser(email: "john@doe.com", externalId: "123456789")
 ```

 Note that `MagicBell` will create a `UserBell` instance the first time you access that user, but subsequent calls **will return the same instance**, keeping alive the user loaded notifications stack and real-time updates.